martyfouts/UI-example/README.md

 ### `initialize` and `deinitialize`

-Add/remove an entry in the top bar File -> import menu
+Add/remove an entry in the top bar File -> import menu.

 # Panels